Updated for Version 2.8

 Generally, you should play Electro Traveler however you want, this is a video game after all.
 This guide focuses on optimizing Electro Traveler’s whole kit in order to help players beat the hardest content in the game.
 There are 4 characters on a team, each bringing something to form a cohesive team.
 When looking at the whole team’s damage output, leaning more towards the battery potential of Electro Traveler will usually be more beneficial than using them as a damage dealer.

-Due to Electro Traveler’s kit revolving around building ER and their inherent problem of particle generation for themselves, the options are limited.
+Due to Electro Traveler’s kit revolving around building ER and their inherent problem of Energy generation for themselves, the options are limited.
 However, their best in slot weapons are easily obtainable.

 The best in slot weapon for the Traveler as a battery.
-Provides ER as a substat and Elementless Particles which can be funneled to another character along with the Amulets.
+Provides ER as a substat and Clear Particles which can be funneled to another character along with the Amulets.

 The problem is the fact that its base attack is very low, and thus the general damage that the Traveler does will take a considerable decrease.
-Another point to mention is that the Traveler needs to score a crit hit on-field to actually trigger the Passive, either with the 3 hits from the Skill, or from the initial Burst hit.
-This means that if you’re willing to reset a Chamber whenever it doesn’t get triggered, having less than 50% Crit Rate will still be viable.
-Note that the Passive has a CD that decreases with each refinement, at R1 it’s 12s, which means that the rotation would have to be at least 24s; at R3 it’s 9s, which matches up with the CD of Electro Traveler’s Skill when another character picks up the Amulets.
+Another point to mention is that the Traveler needs to score a crit hit on-field to actually trigger the passive, either with the 3 hits from the Skill, or from the initial Burst hit.
+This means that if you’re willing to reset an Abyss Chamber whenever it doesn’t get triggered, having less than 50% CRIT Rate will still be viable.
+Note that the passive has a CD that decreases with each refinement, at R1 it’s 12s, which means that the rotation would have to be at least 24s; at R3 it’s 9s, which matches up with the CD of Electro Traveler’s Skill when another character picks up the Amulets.

 |Amenoma Kageuchi (R3+ recommended)|